opulencephp/Opulence/application/rdev/models/databases/nosql/README.md

 Memcached (pronounced "Mem-cash-dee") is a distributed memory cache with basic key-value store functionality.
 Although it doesn't come with all the bells and whistles of Redis, it does offer faster speed, which is suitable for simple key-value data.
 For more information, [please visit its homepage](http://www.memcached.org/).

 #### Memcached Config
-Our Redis extensions take a configuration array or Redis `ServerConfig` object in their constructors.
+Our Memcached extensions take a configuration array or Redis `ServerConfig` object in their constructors.
 They must have the following structure:
 ```php
 [
     "servers" => [